 - Gastrointestinal problems

 - Cataracts and nearsightedness

 - Interferes with absorption of calcium and protein

 - Skin aging

 - Hormonal imbalance

 - Brittle tendons

 Moderation is important where sugar is concerned.
-While this may be easier said than done because of the countless options of sugary foods in stores—energy drinks, sodas, candy bars and more—it can be done.
-The following are steps to take in helping to curb sugar cravings.
+While this may be easier said than done because of the countless options of sugary foods in stores—energy drinks, sodas, candy bars, and more—it can be done.
+The following steps will help you curb those sugar cravings and eat sweets in moderation:

 - Find out why you have a craving for that chocolate bar and if it is really to enjoy just one piece.
 If it is because a coworker snapped at you or you had an argument with a partner, maybe the craving is to soothe those feelings.
 Instead of indulging in the candy, step away from the situation and go for a 10-minute walk.